 I haven't got any figures to hand, but I'm sure that in web-world there is a detailed study into this!
 Being more aerodynamic should in theory mean that less calories are needed per average day.

-My experience is that this gain is offset by the overall set-up being heavier.
+My experience of touring with a Bob trailer, is that this gain is offset by the overall set-up being heavier.
 Towing a trailer up steep hills also feels like dragging an anchor behind the bike, but maybe that is all in the mind!

 Bicycle Touring with a trailer